BurnedKirby/Minecraft-Turn-Based-Battle-Mod/README.md

 Alternatively, setup Minecraft Forge 1.6.2-9.10.0.789 and place the "burnedkirby" folder in src for compiling.

+Notice: The mod will create a directory in the .minecraft folder.
+There you can find configs and a directory to place custom battle music in.

 There exists a minecraftforum.net thread at http://www.minecraftforum.net/topic/1894841-turn-based-minecraft/ but I will be checking GitHub more often than the thread.

 It is best to contact me via burnedkirby@gmail.com (for now).